Lupin3000/Raspberry-PI-Tutorials/HTTPSAnalysis/readme.md

 ## Important

-Many modern browsers protect such a kind of analysis and clients will see a warning (_e.q. untrusted certificate_)!
+Many modern browsers protect such a kind of analysis and clients will see a warning (_e.g. untrusted certificate_)!
 For your own needs, transfer the certificate `/usr/sslsplit/ca.crt` from your Raspberry PI to the client device (_import into a browser_).

 [Go Back](../readme.md)